BingbingLai/CarND-Unscented-Kalman-Filter/README.md

 yaw rate acceleration):

 ![NIS values][NIS]

+The NIS statistic can be used to troubleshoot the process noise as follows:

 If much more than 5% of the NIS values computed from measurements exceed the threshold, it means that our measurements are actually being drawn from a distribution with